jon-harper/OmniBox/docs/bom.md

     To substitute #6 x 3/4" with Metric screws, use M3 x 16mm or M3 x 20mm.
 Equivalent length machine screws can also be used if sharp point screws are unavailable.

 !!! note "Heat Set Inserts"
-    These M3 x 4.6mm x 5.6mm inserts will be replaced in future versions with the more common "Voron-style" inserts that are M3 x 5mm x 4mm.
+    M3 x 4.6mm outer diameter inserts will be replaced in future releases with the more common "Voron-style" inserts that are M3 x 5mm outer diameter and 4mm in length.

     User mods that require inserts universally use the Voron-style inserts.